-Big data is expected to reach 79 zettabytes in 2021, and 150 zettabytes in 2025.
+Big data is expected to reach 79 zettabytes in 2021 and 150 zettabytes in 2025.
 As a result, big data is constantly expanding, and businesses are using it to outperform their competitors, seize new opportunities, drive innovation, gain market insights, and much more than you might imagine.
-There are different forms of big data: structured, unstructured, and semi-strictured.
+There are different forms of big data: structured, unstructured, and semi-structured.

-A competent framework is required by businesses to extract only useful information from raw data.
+Businesses require a competent framework to extract only useful information from raw data.
 Frameworks that not only remove unwanted information but also help them to make well-informed decisions as per their business needs are essential.
 That’s how Apache Spark comes into the picture.

 This article talks about Spark Fault Tolerance and how it is achieved in detail.
-In addition to that, it also describes Apache Spark and its key features.
+In addition, it describes Apache Spark and its key features.

 What is Apache Spark?